Water Drainage Tips

 The builder should have then created an artificial channel around and away from your home that also has a slope to it.
 The water flowing away from your foundation would enter this channel and then flow, by gravity, completely around your home.

 Surface water is but one challenge around your home.
 You also need to deal with subsurface water that flows through the soil towards your foundation and crawlspace walls.

-This channel should be about 2 feet deep and 6 inches wide.
+The linear french drain should be about 2 feet deep and 6 inches wide.
 The bottom of the trench should be parallel with the top of the artificial channel until it gets around your home.

-Want a step-by-step procedure on installing a Linear French Drain?
-Tim's Linear French Drain Video Series DVD shows you how to keep your basement and crawl spaces dry.
-CLICK HERE or on the image below to order Tim's DVD.
+Do you want a step-by-step procedure on installing a Linear French Drain?
+Tim's Linear French Drain Video Series DVD shows you how to keep your basement and crawl spaces dry or on the image below to order Tim's DVD.